-In the Spring of 2018 I have added a subset to our schools with Veritas Wine Sourcing and Communication.
+In the Spring of 2018 I have added a subset to our schools with Veritas Wine Sourcing.
 It got established with the mandate of discovering original wines worth cellaring to add value to our client’s cellars and wine clubs.

 Being the owner of a wine and a butler school, it is normal that cross-pollination occurs.

 For instance, I have noticed that facing the wine lake situation (too much wine to absorb), wine producers have to cope with the risks of commodification and lower margins if not outright distillation.
 To counter those, producers are required to actively integrate vertically and increase the value in their brand.
 They must distinguish and build a compelling case for their products in order to find a spot in the consumer mind.
 To that end, building a top notch Cellar Door facility and operation is worth considering.
 Well done, it could be a perfect vector to showcase their goods and engage the consumer.

 A proper structure and modus operandi is required, but to achieve superior results, a unique and proprietary (to the brand) «culture» needs to be developed and implemented.
 This requires proper conception, training, team building and follow-up.

 For optimal results, a training program should integrate different strands of technical proficiency and product knowledge.

 Namely, brand ambassadors would have to blend wine knowledge with a convincing wine storytelling narrative enriched with strong presentation skills and best front of the house service practices.